FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Numerical results

-The simulations presented in this paper, ignore link rate change due to scheduling at the base station.
-When considering scheduling dynamics at the base station, with caching at the helpers, a big part of the traffic would be offloaded to the helpers due to the placement schemes and hence frequency-time resources available for scheduling are freed to accommodate more demands or support higher downlink rates.This natural base station `offloading'' advantage of the system with helpers is ignored here and would provide even additional gains to the femtocaching system with respect to the baseline system.
-For a more detailed experimental evaluation, using actual Youtube request traces from a campus \cite{zink2009}, and taking the actual LTE scheduling into account in the downlink, we refer the reader to the papers \cite{Infocom}\cite{ICC} where the uncoded and coded placement schemes have separately been evaluated.
+The simulations presented in this paper, ignore link rate changes due to scheduling at the base station.
+When considering scheduling dynamics at the base station, with caching at the helpers, a big part of the traffic would be offloaded to the helpers due to the placement schemes and hence frequency-time resources available for scheduling are freed to accommodate more demands or support higher downlink rates.
+This natural base station `offloading'' advantage of the system with helpers is ignored here and would provide even additional gains to the FemtoCaching system with respect to a conventional system with the BS only.
+For a more detailed experimental evaluation, using actual Youtube request traces from a campus \cite{zink2009}, and taking the actual LTE scheduling into account in the downlink, we refer the reader to the papers \cite{Infocom,ICC}.